Leo Tolstoy

 3

-There is an indubitable rule that we should always remember: if a good deed cannot be done without deviating from the good, then either this deed is not good or the time for this deed has not yet come.
+There is an undeniable rule that we should always remember: if a good deed cannot be done without deviating from the good, then either this deed is not good or the time for this deed has not yet come.

 4